OpenArabicPE/slides/template/OpenArabicPE-Slides-template.md

 ![[*al-Muqtabas* 6 on HathiTrust, state of OCR (only visible to US IPs)](http://hdl.handle.net/2027/njp.32101073250910)](../assets/hathi_muqtabas-ocr-2.png)

+## 1.3.3 state of digitisation: bibliographic metadata

+- needs:
+    + reliable bibliographic metadata on the article level
+    + across periodicals
+- no platform serving machine-actionable bibliographic metadata below the item level

-# 2. Suggested solution: Unite facsimile and transcription
+# 2. Proposed solution: Unite facsimile and transcription
 ## 2.1 Aims and principles

 1. aims